Updated on: May 20, 2026

 Bottom Line:

-5. Avira — Best Free Antivirus Plan
+6. Avira — Good Antivirus With a Fully-Free Plan

 Throughout my tests, Avira’s cloud-based scanner picked up on 100% of my malware samples.
-In fact, Avira’s scanner is so good that it licenses the software to many competitors, including TotalAV.
+In fact, Avira’s scanner is so good that it licenses the engine to many competitors, including TotalAV.
 It also goes further than just scanning for viruses and similar issues.
-The Smart Scan feature also scans your devices for out-of-date software, privacy settings that might be exposing you, performance issues, and much more.
+The Smart Scan feature scans your devices for out-of-date software, privacy settings that might be exposing you, performance issues, and much more.

 - Password manager (limited).